ALib C++ Library

 <Exit code 0>

-(Note that the date displayed in this tutorial is when the unit tests were run the last time prior to creating the documentation with doxygen.)
+(Note that the date displayed in this tutorial is when the unit tests were run the last time before creating the documentation with doxygen.)

 3. With option 'format'

-Option format allows to specify a date format, as documented with CalendarDateTime::Format .
+Option format allows specifying a date format, as documented with CalendarDateTime::Format.
 The format string can be given concatenated to the option name using an equal sign '=' or just as a next argument (with a whitespace instead of the equl sign):

 Sample --format="dd MMM YYYY"